1TTT9/utils/README.md

 ## 2015/05/08

 ## ■ Appended
-- in shellscript, (013) display all results retrieved from `ps` and `grep`, and exclude `grep` itself. [ref](http://unix.stackexchange.com/questions/74185/how-can-i-prevent-grep-from-showing-up-in-ps-results)
+- in shellscript,
+--(013) display all results retrieved from `ps` and `grep`, and exclude `grep` itself. [ref](http://unix.stackexchange.com/questions/74185/how-can-i-prevent-grep-from-showing-up-in-ps-results)
+--(014) run command through `grep` results in one line.
+1. '-f3-' in `cut`: means the rest args listing from 3rd arg.
+2. why use `tr`: to make sure all strings were conjunected along with single space.
+3. how to execute: here I use awk and its parameter $0. but there should be other better ways to do.

 ## 2015/04/30